 (xiii) Special provisions would be required during the initial period when most materials are likely to be in short supply, which the Controls must not aggravate by endeavouring to build up working stocks.
-Moreover, it would be undesirable that they should fix basic prices under the influence of temporary conditions which might be considerably too high in normal circumstances.
-On the other hand, the transitional period after the war, when supplies of raw materials will inevitably remain under official control for the time being, will offer a specially good opportunity for getting the Controls organised.
-The conclusion is that the Controls should be organised as soon as possible after the conclusion of hostilities and before the period at which they might be expected to enter into active operation.
-In the initial stages they would be accumulating information and statistics; and they should during, this period endeavour to establish a common doctrine between producers and consumers regarding reasonable basic prices for the commodities which they would control.
-The Council able basic prices for the commodities which they would control.
-The Council referred to in (xii) would have a useful function to perform at this stage in correlating ideas about prices for all the commodities concerned.
-If these preliminary measures were carried through successfully, the individual Controls would be able to intervene on the downswing at points which would receive general approbation and so underpin the market and give confidence to producers, whilst postponing their liability to sell on this basis until sufficient stocks had accumulated in the ordinary course of events.
-In any case, however, in which surplus export stocks already existed in the hands of Governments, a Control should be prepared to take them over at an agreed price, thus solving the problem of how to prevent the liquidation of such stocks from interfering with normal current output.
+Moreover, it would be undesirable that they should fix basic prices under the influence of temporary conditions which might be considerably too high in normal circumstances On the other hand, the transitional period after the war, when supplies of raw materials will inevitably remain under official control for the time being, will offer a specially good opportunity for getting the Controls organised.
+The conclusion is that the Controls should be organised as soon as possible after the conclusion of hostilities and well before the period at which they might be expected to enter into active operation.
+In the initial stages they would be little more than study groups accumulating as much information and statistics as possible, but they would during this period endeavour to establish a common doctrine between producers and consumers regarding reasonable basic prices for the commodities which they would control.
+The Council referred to in (xii) would have a useful function to perform during this period in correlating ideas about prices for all the commodities If this were done successfully the various individual Controls would be able to intervene on the downswing at points which would receive general approbation and so underpin the market and give confidence to producers, whilst postponing their liability to sell on this basis until sufficient stocks had accumulated in the ordinary course of events.
+In any case, however, in which surplus export stocks already existed in the hands of governments, a Control should be prepared to take them over at an agreed price, thus solving the problem of how to prevent the liquidation of such stocks from interfering with normal current output.

-So far no provision has been made for quota-regulation of exports or organised restriction.
+15. So far no provision has been made for quota-regulation of exports or organised restriction.
 Such schemes were characteristic of the decade before the war, and covered, with varying degrees of effectiveness, a wide range of commodities.
-Opinions differ as to how far the necessity for these schemes was just one of many symptoms of the extreme economic malaise of that period and how far they are an inevitable accompaniment of the wide differences of labour costs and of the opportunity for diversification of output in different parts of the world.
-But there is likely to be general agreement that such schemes may prove to be necessary in the case of certain commodities even in the new circumstances, that any proposals for the international regulation of primary products must, therefore, provide for their possibility, and that careful precautions should be taken in handling an instrument which, if abused, is so liable to impoverish the world as a whole and waste its potential resources.
-In any event, there is one use of quota-restriction which is in principle acceptable, namely, where it is avowedly temporary and for the purpose of effecting a smooth and gradual transfer from one source of supply to another.
+Opinions differ as to how far the necessity for those schemes was just one of many symptoms of the extreme economic malaise of that period and how far they are an inevitable accompaniment of the wide differences of labour costs and of the opportunity for diversification of output in different parts of the world.
+But there is likely to be general agreement that such schemes may prove to be necessary in the case of certain commodities even in the new circumstances, that any proposals for the international regulation of primary products must, therefore, provide for their possibility, and that careful precautions should safeguard the abuse of methods so liable to impoverish the world as a whole and waste its potential resources.
+Moreover there is one use of quota-restriction which is wholly admirable, namely where it is avowedly temporary and for the purpose of effecting a smooth and gradual transfer from one source of supply to another.